New REDUCE-IT® Data Show VASCE - GuruFocus.com

--- Late-Breaking Data Show VASCEPA/VAZKEPA Significantly Reduced STEMI by 40% and NSTEMI by 27% in Pre-Specified, Post Hoc Analyses --
+-- Data Show VASCEPA/VAZKEPA Significantly Reduced First and Total Cardiovascular Events in Combined Current and Former Smokers by 23% and 29% Respectively Relative to Placebo in a Post Hoc Analysis --

--- Data Presented During Late-Breaking Science Session at European Society of Cardiology (ESC) Congress 2022 in Barcelona --
+-- Data Presented as an Oral Abstract at European Society of Cardiology (ESC) Congress 2022 in Barcelona and Published in EHJ Cardiovascular Pharmacotherapy --

 DUBLIN, Ireland and BRIDGEWATER, N.J., Aug.
-26, 2022 (GLOBE NEWSWIRE) -- Amarin Corporation plc (AMRN, Financial) today announced that new REDUCE-IT data show that VASCEPA/VAZKEPA (icosapent ethyl) significantly reduced ST-segment elevation myocardial infarction (STEMI), non-ST segment elevated myocardial infarction (NSTEMI), and other MI subtypes in patients with established cardiovascular disease (CVD) or diabetes with risk factors.
+28, 2022 (GLOBE NEWSWIRE) -- Amarin Corporation plc (AMRN, Financial) today announced that new REDUCE-IT data show that VASCEPA/VAZKEPA (icosapent ethyl) significantly reduced cardiovascular (CV) events in patients with a history of smoking.

-The REDUCE-IT data presented today show STEMI was significantly reduced by 40% following treatment with icosapent ethyl (IPE) compared to placebo.
-IPE also significantly reduced NSTEMI by 27%.
-These data were presented today during a Late-Breaking Science Session at the European Society of Cardiology (ESC) Congress 2022 in Barcelona, Spain.
+In this post hoc exploratory analysis of REDUCE-IT, icosapent ethyl (IPE) treatment significantly reduced the risk of fist and total (first and subsequent) primary composite events (CV death, MI, stroke, coronary revascularization, or hospitalization for unstable angina) in current/former smokers by 23% and in former smokers by 29%, compared to patients who were assigned to placebo.
+IPE treatment reduced the incidence of CV events in current smokers by 23.8% and former smokers by 23.0% to levels observed in never smokers (25.7%) in the placebo group.
+These data were presented today during an Oral Abstract session at the European Society of Cardiology (ESC) Congress 2022 in Barcelona, Spain and published in EHJ Cardiovascular Pharmacotherapy.1

-“This analysis of REDUCE-IT clearly shows that IPE 4 g/day as an adjunct to statin therapy in high-risk patients with residual hypertriglyceridemia provides a large and significant reduction in heart attacks,” said Deepak L. Bhatt, M.D., M.P.H., Executive Director of Interventional Cardiovascular Programs at Brigham and Women’s Hospital, Professor of Medicine at Harvard Medical School, and principal investigator of the REDUCE-IT trial.
-“Importantly, these new data show a significant reduction in the most important type of heart attack known as STEMI, as well as other MI subtypes.”
+“These REDUCE-IT subgroup data provide us with valuable insight into the role IPE may play in helping reduce the risk of cardiovascular events in patients with a history of smoking to levels observed in those who are never-smokers,” said Michael Miller, M.D., cardiologist and Chief of Medicine, Corporal Michael J Crescenz Veterans Affairs Medical Center and Vice Chair of Medicine, Hospital of the University of Pennsylvania in Philadelphia.
+“While smoking cessation should always be recommended as a primary step to reduce the risk of cardiovascular events, these data raise the possibility that IPE treatment may reduce the excess cardiovascular risks in patients with a history of smoking, or current smokers, and other CV risk factors.”

 About Amarin